 University Fund Wageningen (UFW) aims to promote the prosperity and growth of Wageningen University & Research (WUR).
 With this in mind UFW yearly awards the Research Award.
-This year the ceremony will take place at the symposium ‘What is Life’ on 12 March 2018.
-This symposium is a part of the Science Week in the jubilee programme of 100 years WUR.

 The prize will be awarded by University Fund Wageningen to a WUR-researcher, younger than 40 years of age, who has published an outstanding and original scientific article in the calendar year preceding the ceremony.
 The award comprises a certificate with jury decision, a replica of the Wageningen Tree and a monetary prize of €2500, which can be spent as the researcher desires.

 The submitted publications will be reviewed by a jury.
 All publications from WUR that have been published in the indicated period are permitted to enter.Theses, dissertations and publications from professors are excluded from consideration.
 However, an article can still be considered if a professor is listed as co-author.

 The publication should be of outstanding scientific value.
 More specific, that means that the jury pays attention to creativity and originality of the study, breadth and depth, importance and usability and composition and language.

 All members of the scientific staff of WUR can make a recommendation.
 It is possible to submit a publication from another chair group or research unit than your own.
 It is not allowed to send in your own work.
 For more information check the guidelines.